beamable/BeamableProduct/cli/cli/Docs/Guides/7_Microservice-Configuration.md

 >
 > The link above points to the cli-2.0.0 release tag version of the source code.
 Make sure that you are looking the same version as your `Beamable.Microservice.Runtime` nuget version is using in the `.csproj`.

-Other than the default properties set in the `.props` file, a major requirement of Beamable Standalone Microservices is that they build for `net6.0`.
-This is because `net6.0` was the last major version of dotnet that supported native cross compilation for x86 and ARM CPU architectures.
-As of Beam CLI 2.0, the `<TargetFramework>` should be `net6.0`.
+Other than the default properties set in the `.props` file, a major requirement of Beamable Standalone Microservices the `TargetFramework` property.
+If you are using CLI 2.1.0 and above, you may target `net8.0` .

+If you are using CLI 2.0.1 or below, you must target `net6.0`.